ajmal017/stock-advisor-software/README.md

 * [Unit Testing](#unit-testing)

 # Financial Brokerage and Data
-This software relies on financial data to perform its calculations, specifically it requires current and historical pricing information as well as analyst target price predictions.
+This software relies on a range of financial data to perform its calculations.
 As of this version, data is sourced from Intrinio, though other providers may be supported in the future.

 Intrinio offers free access to their sandbox, which gives developers access to a limited dataset comprising of the DOW30, and the results presented here are based on that list.
 A paid subscription allows access to a much larger universe of stocks.